baloise-incubator/code-camp-apps/camel-k-resources/README.md

 # Topics
 ## OpenAPI
+You can find an example of a OpenAPI usage in `files/open-api`.
+You can use OpenAPI v3.
+Over the `operation-id` you can connect operations form the OpenAPI YAML to the Camel DSL.
+To run the integration you have to do `kamel run OpenApi.java --open-api openapi.yaml --trait route.tls-termination=edge`.
+The `tls-termination=edge` is for OpenShift to enable HTTPS.

 ## Gitops
 You can use a YAML file like `templates/gitops-integration.yaml`.
 You may se that the source code is in the YAML